react-native-ar/react-native-arkit/README.md

 ```

+It's recommended that you specify a transition duration (0.1s works nice), as the position gets updated rapidly, but slightly throttled.

-Now you can your 3D cursor like this:
+Now you can use your 3D cursor like this:

 ##### Attach to a given detected horizontal plane